pavleprica/pavleprica/README.md

 <h6 align="right">On occasion strange 🤭</h6>

 🖥️ I am a Software Engineer working at the [Decenter](https://www.decenter.com/), Belgrade.
 I focus my work on [DefiSaver](https://defisaver.com/).
+Github [organisation](https://github.com/defisaver).

 📖 Web programming is my main development and I feel most comfortable on the backend and infrastructure.
 Android development, micro-controllers and operating systems are some areas in which I am constantly growing.
 I am a very dedicated and positive person towards both my work and colleagues.